atalanta02/Case_study/case.md

 # Introduction
 This case study examines one of the most important transformations in computing: The evolution of computing machines including the first steps taken by Charles Babbage in the nineteenth century, through ENIAC first electronic computers during the wartime to PCs which led to laptops and smartphones that we now use.
-We will look at the transformation through two viewpoints: business and .
-We will then we will see discuss the ethical implications of the transformation with regards to the,
+We will look at the transformation through two viewpoints: business and the societal.
+We will then we will see discuss the ethical implications of the transformation with regards to the, bussiness and the society.

-This development is important, because it shows the development of computers and how they have impacted the world in terms of the business side and
+This development is important, because it shows the development of computers and how they have impacted the world in terms of the business side and how it impacts the society.

 # Historical development
 ## Timeline of key events
 ** Before 1940: Pre electronic era**